Queer Theory 101: Compulsory Heterosexuality

 Oftentimes, when terms like ‘compulsory heterosexuality’ get popularized, they are used without an understanding of the context in which they emerged.
 This is not to say that one can’t use scholarly terms without having read the source material, because that’s just not how the evolution of language works.
 It is true that popularized terms like these are often used inaccurately – I’m thinking especially of the term ‘intersectionality’ here – but that’s not what I’m going after either.
 What I’m trying to get at is the idea that it can be useful to all of us to gain a better understanding of the origins of popular ideas, understanding both their contextual usage and original intention.1

-Contemporary culture, especially contemporary western queer culture, is very inward-focused and centered on the idea of personal identity and individuality.
+Contemporary culture, especially contemporary Western queer culture, is very inward-focused and centered on the idea of personal identity and individuality.
 This is not the culture in which the term compulsory heterosexuality emerged.
 The idea of compulsory heterosexuality was first put forth by poet and lesbian feminist writer Adrienne Rich in her essay “Compulsory Heterosexuality and Lesbian Existence,” which was first written in 1978 and published in 1980.
 Feminists in the 1970s were in fact very interested in the idea of looking within, but there was also a second component to this directive: looking outward.
 You’ve probably heard of the phrase “the personal is political,” a slogan used by second-wave feminists to describe the ways in which one’s personal experiences are connected to larger structural issues.
 This is the context in which Rich created her now-famous framework.

 In a forward for the essay, Rich writes that she composed the piece as both a challenge to lesbian erasure and a challenge to heterosexual women to examine their own position within the social order.
 Rich writes that lesbian existence is “a source of knowledge and power available to women” while heterosexuality is “something that has had to be imposed, managed, organized, propagandized, and maintained by force.”
 The important distinction here is that Rich’s framework defines heterosexuality as an institution – much like patriarchy – rather than a natural state of being.